mmis1000/Vscode-terminal-tab/README.md

 ## Requirements

-You need to have access to shell env. (or you can't open terminal)
+1. Access to shell env. (or you can't open terminal)
+2. Tmux installed if you want to use tmux baked terminal tab.

 ## Extension Settings